Requirements of the import valuation system and methods for determining the value of goods produced outside the EU, for customs and VAT calculations.

 The Import Control System (ICS) is the first phase of an Automated Import System (AIS) that will apply across the EU, streamlining processes and bringing new safety and security requirements to SAD completion.
 For more information on ICS and AIS see the guide: Import Control System.

 How import value is used

-There are three main reasons why HMRC needs to establish a value for imported goods:
+There are 3 main reasons why HMRC need to establish a value for imported goods:

 - customs duty - often charged as a percentage of the value of goods and known as ‘ad valorem’ duty